SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 * [Deploy your client-side web part to a SharePoint page](provision-sp-assets-from-package.md)

 > [!IMPORTANT]
 > This lab requires that you are using at least version 1.8 of the SharePoint Framework as these capabilities are not available in earlier versions.
+Currently, the Teams mobile clients do not support 3rd party tabs.
+When this support is delivered, the tabs you create will appear automatically.

 ## Create a new web part project